thubregtsen/qhack/blogpost.md

 ## Implementation

-We wrote a PennyLane demonstration to showcase how to use the `qml.kernels` module to perform an actual classification and to show that training the quantum kernel to increase the target alignment actually improves the classification performance.
+We wrote a PennyLane demonstration to showcase how to use the `qml.kernels` module to perform an actual classification and to show that stochastic training the quantum kernel to increase the target alignment actually improves the classification performance.

+To allow others to easily understand and reproduce our results, we also included the theoretical background of kernel methods, Quantum Embedding Kernels and the kernel-target alignment as a measure of kernel quality for a specific dataset in a pedagogical way.